Cicin2837512/Number-Guessing-Game/README.md

 # The Number Guessing Game

-I just coded a simple number guessing game with infinite amount of attempts in c++, and I decided to post it on github..
+I just coded a simple number guessing game with infinite amount of attempts in C++, and I decided to post it on github..

 ## Prerequisites